Emrion/uploaders/README.md

 It has the following options:

+* option `-g` force to use 'gpart show' for disk detection.
 * option `-m` to specify the mount point of the ESP
   * default: `/mnt`
+* option `-r` won't check the root file system for BIOS loaders update.
 * option `-s `to specify the path to loader-related files
   * default: `/boot`